wilianwrech/AssettoCorsaImportCarsDataAcdToServer/README.md

-# Assetto Corsa import cars data.acd to server
+# Assetto Corsa - Import cars data.acd to server
 Script to import all the data.acd from the cars folder to the server cars folder.